jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 <img src="https://i.imgur.com/CNj3GrR.png" width=500>

-**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to Lambda once we need it to connect with DynamoDB.
+**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to Lambda once we set it up to connect to DynamoDB.

 There are quite a few new configuration options available after changing the integration type.
 Some of which you are already familiar with such as **URL Path and Query String Parameters**.

+ They work in the same way as node/express and can accept data either using **path params (/:id)** or **query strings (?id=1)**.

 <img src="https://i.imgur.com/yskbFNz.png" width=500>